Labour conditions in Brazil’s coffee supply chain

 How can Nestlé guarantee that its products do not contain coffee from plantations where the government has identified instances of forced or poor labour conditions?

 Nestlé has zero tolerance for slavery.
 It is illegal and against everything we stand for.
-All of our sourcing partners are required to comply not only with government regulations but also with our non-negotiable Supplier Code and Nestlé Business Principles.
+All of our sourcing partners are required to comply not only with government regulations but also with our non-negotiable Responsible Sourcing Standard and Nestlé Business Principles.
 Through this, our suppliers must respect all human rights throughout their business activities.
 We encourage our suppliers to report any suspected violations of the Supplier Code or Nestlé Business Principles to a relevant Nestlé contact person, or to report them confidentially using our Compliance Reporting System, “Tell us”.

 What action will Nestlé take if laws are broken and human rights violations occur at coffee plantations that supply Nestlé?